Alphius, Philadelphus and Cyrinus

 According to the Acta, Alphius, Philadelphus, Cyrinus, ranging in age from nineteen to twenty-two, and their mother Benedicta were arrested with other Christians during the persecutions under Decius.
 They were taken to Pozzuoli, near Naples, where one of the Christians, Onesimus, was executed.
 The brothers were taken on to Sicily, where they were martyred at Lentini; there they are among the patron saints.
 Alphius had his tongue torn from his mouth.
 Philadelphus was burned on a stake and Cyrinus was boiled alive in oil.
 No details of her execution are given for Benedicta.
-Their feast day is 10 May in Trecastagni, Sicily and Labor Day Weekend Lawrence, Massachusetts, USA.
+Their feast day is 10 May in Trecastagni, Sicily and Labor Day Weekend in Lawrence, Massachusetts, USA.
+The town of San Fratello, in Sicily, is named after them.